blytkerchan/blytkerchan.github.io/_posts/2009-09-01-binary-compatibility.markdown

 ## What is "compatibility"?

-<blockquote>compatible: _ Capable of orderly, efficient integration and operation with other elements in a system with no modification or conversion required_ [[Free Dictionary](http://www.thefreedictionary.com/compatibility)]</blockquote>
+<blockquote>compatible: <i>Capable of orderly, efficient integration and operation with other elements in a system with no modification or conversion required</i> [<a href="http://www.thefreedictionary.com/compatibility">Free Dictionary</a>]</blockquote>

 That about sums it up: a library is "_backward compatible_" is you can drop it in the place of an older version of the same library (or an older, but different library the new one aims to replace) without having to change anything else, and without breaking anything. _Forward compatibility_ - the ability to gracefully accept input destined for later versions of itself, does not apply in this context and is beyond the scope of this post.